valancej/anchore-troubleshooting-guide/README.md

 ### Logs

-Anchore logs can be accessed by executing into the corresponding container and navigating to `/var/log/anchore`.
+Anchore logs can be accessed by executing into the Anchore container and navigating to `/var/log/anchore`.
 From this location you can access logs for specific services (if co-located each of the service logs will be available for access under this directory).

 ```
 # Example logs